opencog/sensory/DesignNotes-B.md

   then get the menu of places we can go to, from there.
 * The Write command is not usable until after the stream has been opened.
 Where is this encoded?
+* An error handling architecture.
+For example, attempting to `cd` to a directory that does not exist, or getting a 'permission denied' on opening a file.

 There's confusion about the what flows where on the IRC stream.
 Before the channel join, we can only issue IRC commands.
 After